ziemen4/zkguard/risc0/README.md

 ## 🚀 How to Run

 The project uses the Rust toolchain and Cargo for building and running.
-The `dao_prover` example serves as the main entry point for generating proofs for various predefined DAO security policies.
+The `prover` example serves as the main entry point for generating proofs for various predefined DAO security policies.

 ### Prerequisites
 * Rust, configured with the toolchain specified in `rust-toolchain.toml`.
 If you have `rustup` installed, it will automatically use the correct version when you are in this directory.